AlessioMoraschini/ScreepT-public/README.md

 # ScreepT-public
-This is a collection of common libraries available under APACHE license
+This is a collection of common libraries available under different licenses